kidoman/kidoman.github.io-backup/source/_posts/2014-05-13-async-io-part-1.markdown

 At the same time, the default way of doing IO in Golang does very well for itself.
 More than **134,000 req/s** with a **3.81 ms** 99th percentile latency.
 All this without having to go through crazy callbacks/promises hoops.
 How cool is that?

+## How the tests were run?

+### Software versions

+* Go 1.3beta1
+* node.js 0.10.28
+* wrk 3.1.0

+### Command used to run

+A more detailed description is available in the [README](https://github.com/kidoman/fibrous) but I will explain a simple version here:

+* Start the program (by say running ./start_martini.sh)
+* Run the benchmark (by running ./bench.sh)
+* Record the result
+* Rince and repeat 3 times and take the best run

+### Notes

+* All cores on the Intel i7 4770 were set to the performance governor
+* Redis was not tweaked
+* ulimit was not raised

 ## Summary

 This is part 1 in a multipart series looking at how async IO (and programming in general) is done in various languages/platforms.
 We will be going indepth into one language/platform with the every new article in the series.
 Future parts will look at Scala, Clojure, Java, C#, Python and Ruby based frameworks and try and present a holistic view of the async world.